vlstill/presentations/memics2015/pres.md

 *   `store` instructions save data to the store buffer
 *   `load` instructions first look up data in the local store buffer, then in memory
 *   `fence` (memory barrier) instructions flush the store buffer
-*   atomic instructions (`atomicrmw`, `cmpxchg`) flush store buffer and perform the given action

-. . .

-*   memory-manipulating functions (`memcpy`, `memmove`, `memset`) need to be replaced
+*   atomic instructions and memory-manipulating functions such as `memcpy` needs to be handled
-*   partial loads/stores need to be handled

-## Store Buffer Flushing

-store buffers need to be flushed nondeterministically
+*   buffers are flushed nondeterministically

-. . .

-*   dedicated flushing thread
-*   interleaving ensures all possible outcomes are checked

-. . .

-*   works well for safety properties

-. . .

-*   for LTL, infinitely delayed flush is a problem

 ## Infinite Delay Problem {.fragile}